 All student staff positions are coordinated through Career and Employment Services.
 To get a sense of what student staff positions may be available related to Spiritual Life and Civic Engagement, visit this page or contact Career and Employment Services.

-Interfaith Coordinators are current Puget Sound students who have applied for and been chosen to receive scholarship support while working in a range of spiritual and religious leadership areas.
+Interfaith Coordinators are current/returning Puget Sound students who have been chosen to receive mentorship support while working in a range of spiritual and religious leadership areas.
 Students of all faith traditions and spiritual backgrounds are encouraged to apply for these scholarships.
 Applications due 3/31 of each year.